verrazzano/docs/content/en/docs/guides/ha/node-failure.md

 ## About recovery
    ​
 After a `Node` fails, if the `Node` can be recovered within five minutes, then the `Pods` will return to a `Running` state.
 If the `Node` is not recovered after five minutes, then the `Pods` will complete termination and are deleted from the Kubernetes API server.
-New `Pods` that have `Persistent Volumes` of mode `ReadWriteOnce`, will now be able to mount the `Persistent Volumes` and change to `Running`.
+New `Pods` that have `Persistent Volumes` of type `ReadWriteOnce`, will now be able to mount the `Persistent Volumes` and change to `Running`.